Suor/django-cacheops/README.rst

 7. Conditions on subqueries don't affect invalidation.

 9. Aggregates is not implemented yet.
-10. Timeout in queryset and cacheoped_as cannot ne larger that default.
+10. Timeout in queryset and cached_as cannot be larger than default.

 Here 1, 3, 5, 10 are part of design compromise, trying to solve them will make things complicated and slow.
 2 and 7 can be implemented if needed, but it's